What to Expect at Your Provider's Office

-No one knows what causes amyloidosis, and there may be more than one cause.
+No one knows what causes amyloidosis.
+There may be more than one cause.
 Hereditary amyloidosis results from genetic changes that cause the body to make abnormal proteins.
 Researchers think that as we get older, damage builds up in the body and triggers the disease.
 This kind of damage may come from the body's use of oxygen (oxidation) and from free radicals (harmful byproducts formed when cells use energy).
 Amyloid is also more likely to form in people who have immune system problems.
 Once amyloid deposits start, they seem to continue building up in the same locations.
 The heart, kidneys, nervous system, and GI tract are the most commonly affected.

 Who's Most At Risk?

 People with the following profile are at increased risk for developing amyloidosis:

 - Men -- two thirds of people with AL are men.